nicholas0417/python-tutorial/data_types/assignment1.md

 ```
 ### Q9.
 Modify string
 ```
-find the proper function or method that converts the sring in username into lowercase letters and prints out the output.
+find the proper function or method that converts the string in username into lowercase letters and prints out the output.
 =>
 username = "Helloworld5"
 ```